Report Offers Insights Into the Economic Landscape of Detroit to Inform the Development of Entrepreneurial Support Programs

 Findings from the report also identify the gaps in funding for startups that are run by underrepresented minorities, highlighting the need for programs that will help create an equitable entrepreneurial ecosystem.
 Of the 38 active venture-backed startups in Wayne County, eight of them are led by someone who is a racial minority, three of them are led by a woman and none of them are led by someone who has identified themselves as a member of the LGBTQ+ community.
 Furthermore, in Detroit, seven active venture-backed startups are led by a CEO who is a racial minority.
-These companies have raised only eight percent of the total venture capital raised by startups in Detroit in 2019.
+These companies raised eight percent of the total venture capital raised by startups in Detroit in 2019.

 To learn more about the Detroit entrepreneurial ecosystem, please view the complete 2020 Detroit Entrepreneurial Ecosystem Report.
-To learn more about utilizing data to implement effective programs to support the entrepreneurial ecosystem during this time, please view the EntryPoint Data and Program Development Guide.
+To learn more about utilizing data to implement effective programs to support the entrepreneurial ecosystem during this time, please view the EntryPoint Research and Program Development Guide.